A phase-field approach to model evaporation from porous media: Modeling and upscaling: Sharp-Interface Formulation

 \section{Sharp-Interface Formulation}

 In this section, we formulate the sharp-interface model with an evolving (free) boundary, which is going to be approximated by the proposed phase-field model in a later section.
-We here consider a porous medium on the pore scale, saturated with two different fluids.
-Then, one has to take into account three phases namely, liquid, gas and solid for evaporation from porous media.
-Here, the solid phase is non-evolving and the corresponding stationary domain is denoted by $\Omega_S$.
+Here we consider a porous medium on the pore scale, saturated with two different fluids.
+Then, one has to take into account three phases namely, liquid, gas, and solid for evaporation from porous media.
+Here, the solid phase $\Omega_S$ is non-evolving and a stationary domain.
 The liquid and gas regions are evolving with time, and are denoted by $\Omega_l (t)$ and $\Omega_g (t)$, respectively.
-However, the combined liquid and gas phases (i.e., the fluid domain) is stationary and denoted by $\Omega_F$.
+However, the combined liquid and gas phases' domain (i.e., the fluid domain) are stationary and denoted by $\Omega_F$.
 We denote the boundary between $\Omega_l (t)$ and $\Omega_g (t)$ with $\Gamma_{lg} (t)$.
-It may be noted that the interface between e.g. solid and liquid is evolving in the sense that the location of the liquid phase, and hence where it meets the solid, changes.
+We may note that the interface between e.g. solid and liquid is evolving in the sense that the location of the liquid phase, and hence where it meets the solid, changes.
 The boundary between the solid and either the liquid or gas is denoted $\Gamma_{Sl} (t)$ and $\Gamma_{Sg} (t)$, respectively.
 In addition, the combined boundary between the solid and the fluids ($\Gamma_{Sl} (t)$ and $\Gamma_{Sg} (t)$) is denoted by $\Gamma_S$, which is stationary.
-We denote the triple-point where solid, liquid and gas meet as $P_{Slg} (t)$.
+We denote the triple-point where solid, liquid, and gas meet as $P_{Slg} (t)$.
 See \hyperref[F1]{Figure 1} for an overview.

-In the following, we formulate conservation of mass, momentum and energy for the three phases, making relevant assumptions for the considered physical setting.
-In general, we assume that processes are slow in the sense that velocities are low and that local thermodynamic equilibrium at the various interfaces can be assumed.
+In the following, we formulate the conservation of mass, momentum, and energy balances for the three phases, making relevant assumptions for the considered physical setting.
+In general, we assume that processes are slow in the sense that velocities are low and that local thermodynamic equilibrium on the various interfaces can be assumed.